adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/search/v1/search/README.md

 ```

 ## JavaScript Data Attribute Bindings
-Apply a `data-cmp-is="search"` attribute to the wrapper block to enable the initialization of the JavaScript component.
+Apply a `data-cmp-is="search"` attribute to the wrapper block to enable initialization of the JavaScript component.

 The following attributes can be added to the same element to provide options: